ASEAN Wildlife Enforcement Network: National and regional structure

 ASEAN-WEN involves CITES authorities, customs, police, prosecutors, specialized governmental wildlife-law enforcement organizations and other relevant national law enforcement agencies from across the ASEAN region.

 ASEAN-WEN operates on national and regional levels.
 Each country is expected to establish a national inter-agency task force of police, customs, and environmental officers.
 The Kingdom of Thailand, the Philippines, Cambodia, Indonesia and Malaysia have established national task forces.
 Lao PDR and Viet Nam are preparing to establish their national task forces very soon.
 Law enforcement officers in national task forces receive training on investigations, species identification and wildlife laws.

 Secretariat

 The Secretariat of the ASEAN-WEN was the ASEAN-WEN Program Coordination Unit (PCU), located in Bangkok, Thailand.
 The secretariat is now located in Jakarta, Indonesia.

 ARREST Program (Asia’s Regional Response to Endangered Species Trafficking)

 Together with the ASEAN Member States, ASEAN-WEN is supported by the ARREST Program (Asia's Regional Response to Endangered Species Trafficking): ARREST is a five-year program funded by US Agency for International Development (USAID) and implemented by FREELAND Foundation.
 The program is fighting the trafficking of illegal wildlife in Asia in three ways: reducing consumer demand; strengthening law enforcement; and strengthening regional cooperation and anti-trafficking networks.
 ARREST unites the efforts of the member states of ASEAN, China and South Asia, NGOs, and private sector organizations.

-From 2005-2010, via a cooperative agreement with USAID, the ASEAN-WEN Support Program (FREELAND Foundation and TRAFFIC) provided technical and policy support to the development of ASEAN-WEN and its national task forces.

-The ASEAN-WEN Support Program has provided technical support to the network since the start.
-The USAID-funded Support Program was implemented by FREELAND Foundation and TRAFFIC.
-The Support Program has helped to conduct national assessments, set up the structure of ASEAN-WEN and PCU, and has provided training and workshops to enhance capacity among ASEAN Member Countries’ wildlife law enforcement officials and Judiciary.
-The Support Program also engaged civil society and foreign governments, such as China and the U.S, as participants and supporters of ASEAN-WEN.